 Blum says that his students are “very, very excited” about the additions.
 “They were saying, ‘This is exactly what we wanted!’”
 The park is nice and shady, making it comfortable even on hot summer days.
 He also reports that he’s seen positive feedback about the park’s additions from the rest of the skating community in the Twin Cities as well.

-It’s exciting to see what can happen when students get invested in their own neighborhood.
 Give the new park a try, and help us welcome “skate tourism” to Richfield!